 About Health Diagnostic Laboratory, Inc.

-Founded in 2008, Health Diagnostic Laboratory, Inc. (HDL, Inc.) is a leader in health management offering a comprehensive test menu of biomarkers of risk factors for cardiovascular disease, diabetes, and related diseases.
+Founded in 2008, Health Diagnostic Laboratory, Inc. (HDL, Inc.) is a leader in health management offering a comprehensive test menu of biomarkers that can indicate risk for cardiovascular disease, diabetes, and related diseases.
 HDL, Inc.’s systematic approach identifies factors contributing to disease and provides a basis for effective treatment, allowing physicians to more effectively manage their patients and individuals to take steps to improve their health.
-Individuals receive a personalized overview of their risk factors along with intensive counseling from expert Clinical Health Consultants at generally no additional cost, improving compliance and enhancing satisfaction.
+HDL, Inc. offers a personalized overview of risk factors along with intensive counseling from expert Clinical Health Consultants, improving compliance and enhancing satisfaction.
 Through the My Health Counts program, HDL, Inc. offers comprehensive testing and wellness services to employers and is a partner for value-based, integrated care models and health systems.
 HDL, Inc. is a CLIA-certified, CAP-accredited laboratory.
 For more information, visit myHDL.com, and make HDL, Inc. part of your digital lifestyle at Facebook.com/myhdl and on Twitter @hdltweets.